brettcutt/issue-tracker/README.md

 ### Existing Features
 ##### User registration and login
 - A user can create an account and log into it with their own unique username.
+- The reason a user would need an account is so:
+  - Data can be stored as to which tickets have been upvoted by the user.
+  - Tickets in the cart don't disappear between sessions.
+  - Added tickets or comments on tickets are assigned to a user.

 ##### Profile
 - A user has their own profile page, where they can see details about their own account.
 Upon registration